 Specifies whether data is: (i) copied to the client from the server, (ii) kept on the client, or (iii) kept on the server.
 There are two issues to consider when making this choice: (i) the calculations that are possible on client and server respectively, and (ii) how the location of the data can speed up processing.

 Some calculations are done client-side only (for example, the resolving of XPath expressions to send an SMS); some calculations are done server-side only (for example, the creation of charts; only the final chart image is transferred to the client); and some calculations can be done both client-side and server-side (for example, the updating of XML tree nodes).
 All calculations are first attempted on the client.
 If a calculation is not possible on the client, the calculation is passed to the server.
 So, in order to save processing time, it is best to keep data where it can be accessed faster.
 If all calculations can be carried out client-side, then it is advisable to keep data on the client.
 Otherwise, you should consider one of the other two options.
+Note that chart data must not be saved on the client only; doing so will result in an error.

 The Persist Data on Client option loads a solution with the client data it had when the solution was last closed.
 The client data is said to "persist" between two solution runs.